-There will be a moment in your life where you probably wonder how you can start saving money monthly.What would you do with that extra monthly cash?
+There will be a moment in your life where you probably wonder how you can start to save money each month consistently.What would you do with that extra monthly cash?
 Put it towards paying down debt?
 Maybe add it to your savings account or investments?
 Use it for a nice vacation?

 Whatever your reasoning, saving more money monthly is an awesome feeling and rewarding too.